-For schedule 1, the Tour starts at Bandhavgarh after 12 noon on 1 May 2019 and ends at Bandhavgarh after the evening safari on 5 May.
+For schedule 3, the Tour starts at Bandhavgarh after 12 noon on 13 May 2020 and ends at Bandhavgarh after breakfast on 17 May 2020

-For schedule 2, the Tour starts at Bandhavgarh after 12 noon on 8 May 2019 and ends at Bandhavgarh after the evening safari on 12 May.
+For schedule 4, the Tour starts at Bandhavgarh after 12 noon on 16 May 2020 and ends at Bandhavgarh after breakfast on 20 May 2020

 Transfer from and back to the nearest airport (Jabalpur) or railway station (Umaria or Katni) will be at an additional, actual cost.
 We will provide assistance in cab-pooling but please talk to us for further help and specific needs.